Understanding and Controlling High Blood Pressure: The Silent Killer

 • Diuretics – help eliminate extra salt and water

-• Beta-blockers – reduce the heart rate so they heart is not working as hard
+• Beta-blockers – reduce the heart rate, so their heart is not working as hard

 • Angiotensin-converting enzyme inhibitors (ACE inhibitors) – reduce body’s production of a chemical that causes the arteries to narrow